Eagerod/dotfiles/defaults/README.md

-Defaults
+# Defaults

-===
+Contains two files:

-Just a script that sets up a bunch of settings that I like to have.
+- `defaults.sh` - A script that sets up a bunch of system settings that I like having.

-Dock Spacer
----
-Just creates an empty item on the dock, which I use to separate out my "always on" applications from just the common ones.
+- `dock.sh` - A script that sets up the Dock to have the programs I like having on it.